josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Structural_Analysis/👾_Breakpoints_And_Glitches/👻_embedding_inertia_and_ghost_geometry.md

 - an identity
 - a ground truth representation

 Embeddings trade accuracy for tractability.
 Once created, they are reused because recalculating them constantly is expensive.

 This reuse is where inertia enters.

 ---

-## How embedding inertia forms
+## 🔁 How Embedding Inertia Forms

 Embedding inertia typically arises when: